EETChallenge/challenge_demo_code/README.md

 ## Citation and  acknowledgement

 ```
+@inproceedings{wang2024event,
+  title={Event-based eye tracking.
+AIS 2024 challenge survey},
+  author={Wang, Zuowen and Gao, Chang and Wu, Zongwei and Conde, Marcos V and Timofte, Radu and Liu, Shih-Chii and Chen, Qinyu and Zha, Zheng-Jun and Zhai, Wei and Han, Han and others},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={5810--5825},
+  year={2024}
+}

 @inproceedings{chen20233et,
   title={3et: Efficient Event-based Eye Tracking Using a Change-based Convlstm Network},
   author={Chen, Qinyu and Wang, Zuowen and Liu, Shih-Chii and Gao, Chang},